nicolasberube/Arzette_Randomizer/README.md

 ### damage_boost

-Will permit damage boosting to an extent.
+Will permit damage boosting to an extent where it would be possible in casual mode with health drops.
 Deactivating this means you could do logic without taking any damage.
 This is not implemented yet.

 # Logic rules game assumptions